arran8901/chainlog-lang/README.md

 swipl chainlog-lang/interpreter.pl
 ?- ['chainlog-lang/lib.pl'].
 ```
+Alternatively, use the provided interactive interpreter `gochl`.

 ## Interactive Interpreter
-An interactive interpreter written in Go is provided in `cli/gochl.go`.
+An interactive Chainlog interpreter written in Go is provided in `cli/gochl.go`.

 To start `gochl` from the project root, run:
 ```